In Bloom: Nevermind version

 Three edits of the Kerslake video were made.
 Cobain wanted MTV to first play the first edit, featuring the band in suits only, and eventually replace it with a second edit featuring the band wearing dresses and performing in their traditional manner, which included destroying the set.
 However, Cobain was skeptical that MTV's alternative rock show 120 Minutes, which insisted on premiering the video, would properly convey the humor of the "pop idol" version.
 As a result, the familiar third edit was produced which contained shots of the band in both suits and dresses.
 The original edit of the video never aired.

 The "In Bloom" music video won the award for Best Alternative Video at the 1993 MTV Video Music Awards, and topped the music video category in the 1992 Village Voice Pazz & Jop critics' poll.
-It was placed into heavy rotation on MTV in the US.
+It was placed into heavy rotation on MTV in the US, where it was the number two most played video for thirteen consecutive weeks.
 It was also played on MTV Europe.
 It was also played on MTV Australia, Rage and Video Smash Hits in Australia.